dcos/dcos-docs/1.9/administration/installing/cloud/aws/advanced/quickstart.md

 See the AWS DC/OS advanced template [system requirements](/docs/1.9/administration/installing/cloud/aws/advanced/system-requirements/).

-# Quick Start
-You can quickly get up and running with the DC/OS advanced templates.

 ## Create your dependencies

 Use the `zen.sh` script to create the Zen template dependencies.
 These dependencies will be used as input to create your stack in CloudFormation.